 All of the different point of sale tools you might see in a bar, shop or waiting area are perfect for repurposing for your needs.
 We love this NHS table talker that’s being used to grow awareness of high blood pressure.
 It combines print and digital (which is highly effective!) to boost engagement with the advert by encouraging readers to scan the QR code to find out if they have high blood pressure.

 To run a successful bake sale, you’ll first need to communicate it in advance to let everyone prepare ingredients and time to bake.
-So post flyers and send an email a week or two before the event.
+So, get your charity advertising up and running, post flyers and send an email a week or two before the event.
 Make sure to bring plenty of plates and knives for the bakes as well as a donation jar for money.

 Then, print out folded business cards to label what each cake is and any allergens, like the ones we made recently.